decipher2k/Voice-Chess/README.md

 # Voice Chess 2.0
 Voice Chess 2.0 - Voice controlled chess with text to speech capabilities and accessibility in mind.<br>
-It is completely independent from cloud technologies and uses clientside AI.

 Voice Chess is a tool for playing and analyzing chess games.<br>
+It is completely independent from cloud technologies and uses clientside AI.<br>
 (it is possible to use an UCI-engine like lc0 for analyzing moves / playing against the computer)

 Used technologies:<br>